mmistakes/minimal-mistakes/_drafts/2023-04-15-functional-error-handling-in-kotlin.md

 ## 4. Handling Errors with `Option`

 Unlike Java, Kotlin doesn't provide a type for handling optional values.
-As we saw in the previous section, Kotlin creators preferred introducing nullable values instead of having an `Option<T>` type.
+As we saw in the previous section, **Kotlin creators preferred introducing nullable values instead of having an `Option<T>` type**.

 We can add optional types to the language using the `Arrow` library, which provides a lot of functional programming constructs, including an `Option` type.

 The type defined by the Arrow library to manage optional values is the `arrow.core.Option<out A>` type.
 Basically, it's a [Algebraic Data Type (ADT)](https://blog.rockthejvm.com/algebraic-data-types/), technically a sum type, which can be either `Some<A>` or `None`.

-The `Some<A>` type represents a value of type `A`, while the `None` type represents the absence of a value.
+The `Some<A>` type represents a value of type `A`, while the `None` type represents the absence of any value.
 In other words, `Option` is a type that can either contain a value or not.

 In Arrow, we can create an `Option` value using the available constructors directly: